bhkashani-cmd/academic-site/_pages/about.md

 title: "Biography"
 permalink: /about/
 layout: single
-author_profile: true
+author_profile: false
 ---

 # Biography

-Welcome to my academic website.
+## Dr. Behzad Hassannezhad Kashani

-I am **Dr. Behzad Hassannezhad Kashani**, a researcher and academic editor with professional experience in economics, management, scholarly publishing, and research evaluation.
+Dr. Behzad Hassannezhad Kashani is a researcher in the fields of economics, management, accounting, scholarly publishing, bibliometrics, and research evaluation.

-My work focuses on promoting high-quality academic research, improving scholarly communication, and supporting international collaboration among researchers.

-Currently, I serve as the **Managing Editor of the International Journal of Management, Accounting and Economics (IJMAE)**, where I contribute to journal management, editorial policy, publication ethics, and international indexing initiatives.
+He serves as the **Managing Editor** of the *International Journal of Management, Accounting and Economics (IJMAE)* and has extensive experience in academic publishing, journal management, editorial processes, and research dissemination.

+His academic interests focus on improving the quality, visibility, and international impact of scholarly publications while promoting open science, publication ethics, and research integrity.

+---

 ## Research Interests

 - Economics
 - Management
+- Accounting
 - Scholarly Publishing
+- Bibliometrics
 - Research Evaluation
-- Bibliometrics
 - Open Science
+- Research Integrity

+---

-## Current Activities
+## Academic Activities

-- Managing Editor of IJMAE
-- Academic Publishing
+- Academic Research
-- Editorial Management
+- Journal Editorial Management
+- Scholarly Communication
 - Research Evaluation
-- RePEc / ReDIF Repository Development
+- Scientific Publishing
+- International Collaboration

+---

+## Current Position

+**Managing Editor**

+International Journal of Management, Accounting and Economics (IJMAE)

+---

-## Professional Vision
+## Vision

-My objective is to contribute to the advancement of scholarly publishing by improving research quality, editorial standards, and the international visibility of academic journals.
+My objective is to contribute to the advancement of scientific communication by supporting high-quality research, promoting ethical publishing practices, and enhancing the international visibility of scholarly work.